 What You Do:

-- Prepare your Spykinder cards.
+- Prepare some Spykinder cards.
 Each card has a picture of an object, such as a banana, that begins with a clear letter sound.
-Print the card page, and cut along the dividing lines.
+Cut each picture out.
 Write the initial letter for each picture on the back of each card.
 For bee, for example, write "b".
-Note that there are two different cards for each vowel: one for a short vowel sound like the “e” in elephant and one for a long vowel sound like the “e” in eel.

-- Parents should set the game up by planning a route around your house, yard, or park, with 5-8 locations that kids will find.
+- Set the game up by planning a route around your house, yard, or park, with 5-8 locations that kids will find.
 At each location, hide one crayon or marker from the prize set.

 - Now gather your treasure hunters and explain to them that their bounty can only be revealed if they crack a secret “spykinders” code.
 Give each treasure hunter a sheet of paper and a pencil.